-The library is not thread safe but several simple precautions can be taken to avoid any problems.
+The library is not fully thread safe but several simple precautions can be taken to avoid any problems.
 The registry functions such as register_cipher() are not thread safe no matter what you do.
-Its best to call them from your programs initialization code before threads are initiated.
+It is best to call them from your programs initialization code before threads are initiated.

-The rest of the code uses state variables you must pass it such as hash_state, hmac_state, etc. This means that if each thread has its own state variables then they will not affect each other.
+The rest of the code uses state variables you must pass it such as hash_state, hmac_state, etc. This means that if each thread has its own state variables then they will not affect each other, and are fully thread safe.
 This is fairly simple with symmetric ciphers and hashes.
-However, the keyring and PRNG support is something the threads will want to share.
-The simplest workaround is create semaphores or mutexes around calls to those functions.